-OWhen using the side stand, turn the handlebar to the left
+OWhen using the side stand, turn the handlehar to the left

-Do not sit on the motorcycle while it is on its side stand or centre stand.
+Do not sit on the motorcycle while it is on its side stand.
 Always kick the stand fully up before sitting on the motorcycle.

-OThe motorcycle is equipped with a side stand switch.
+• The motorcycle is equipped with a side stand switch.
 This switch is designed so that the engine does not start if the transmission is in gear and the side stand is down.